Tj-jiaoao/Tj-jiaoao/README.md

 - to be supplemented(can't find any more good-at skills...)

 ## Projects
-I'm currently working on ML course taught by Andrew NG and learning ios development.
+I'm currently working on ML course taught by Andrew NG and learning ios development📱.

 ## Contact Me
 Feel free to reach out to me on `Wechat:jiaoao1105731065` if you want to connect!